ibibah/CouchPotato-t411-custom_plugin/README.md

-# CouchPotato-t411-custom_plugin
+﻿# CouchPotato-t411-ibibah_plugin
-t411 custom plugin for CouchPotato
+t411 ibibah plugin for CouchPotato

 * Download a zip of the plugin